Shrreya/Portfolio-Website/README.md

 # Shrreya's Portfolio

-A simple portfolio in the form of a reverse timeline including jobs, work engagements, scholarships, fellowships and other initiatives.
+A simple portfolio in the form of a reverse timeline including skills, jobs, work engagements, scholarships, fellowships and other initiatives.
-This website was designed using [Tachyons](http://tachyons.io/).
+This website was designed using [Tachyons](http://tachyons.io/), an amazing CSS Toolkit.

 ### Copyright license

 MIT License

-Copyright (c) 2017 Shrreya Bhatachaarya
+Copyright (c) 2018 Shrreya Bhatachaarya

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal